kyleect/rust-backend-web-frontend/README.md

 ## Ideal For

-- Ok to run on `localhost:{port}`
-- Writing development or testing tools
+- Development or testing tools

 ## Not Ideal For

-- Most consumer apps (not user friendly)
+- Most consumer apps where user friendliness is priority

 ## Stack